 Everyone dreams of having a beautiful looking lawn, and laying your own lawn is actually a lot simpler than it may seem.
-It’s all about getting the preparation right and choosing the right time of year.
-This easy step by step guide will give you all the information you need to have an instant lawn, ready to use.
+It’s all about getting the preparation right and choosing the right time of the year.
+This easy step-by-step guide will give you all the information you need to have an instant lawn, ready to use.

 Picking the Right Time

 As we said, it’s all about timing.
-The best time to lay lawn turf is when soil is warm and moist, which will allow the turf to establish itself more quickly onto the soil.
-We recommend autumn, as the new turf will receive plenty of rain come winter time.
+The best time to lay lawn turf is when the soil is warm and moist, which will allow the turf to establish itself more quickly onto the soil.
+We recommend autumn because the new turf will receive plenty of rain come winter time.
 This is necessary to keep your grass healthy and avoid putting it under stress.
-You can also lay it down a bit earlier, during spring, especially if you will be expecting plenty of rain.
+You can also lay it a bit earlier, during spring, especially if plenty of rain is expected.